franneck94/UdemyRust/Notes.md

   - As many immutable references as we want, but then no mutable reference
   - Only one mutable reference, but then no immutable references

+### Constants

+Constants live for the entire lifetime of a program.
+More specifically, constants in Rust have no fixed address in memory.
+This is because they’re effectively inlined to each place that they’re used.
+References to the same constant are not necessarily guaranteed to refer to the same memory address for this reason.

+### Statics

+Rust provides a ‘global variable’ sort of facility in static items.
+They’re similar to constants, but static items aren’t inlined upon use.
+This means that there is only one instance for each value, and it’s at a fixed location in memory.

 ## String

 - String - like std::string in C++